yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-software-cost.md

 [outsource]({% pst 2015/oct/2015-10-27-outsourcing-doesnt-work %}) the software
 development to us.
 My best answer is "_I don't know; it depends._"
-Sounds like a strange response for someone who claims he knows what he is doing, isn't it?
+Sounds like a strange response for someone who claims he knows what he is doing, doesn't it?
 "Here is the 20-page [specification]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}) that explains all the features of the product; how come you can't estimate the cost?"
 I can, but I won't.
 Here is why.